stiiifff/cargo-deps/README.md

 For example, if a dependency is both a build and a dev dependency, then it will be colored as a build dependency.
 If, however, you pass the `--dev-deps` option instead of `--all-deps`, the dependency will be colored as a dev dependency (as the build-dependency graph will not be shown).

+### Filtering

+Some Rust projects have really big dependency trees and maybe you just want to display certain dependencies, like the ones in the same workspace.
+Fortunately, `cargo-deps` provides the `--filter` option for this use case.
+Unfortunately, you have to explicitly list all the dependencies you want to keep, and `cargo-deps` doesn't detect workspaces just yet.

 ### Example

 **Tokei:** [no regular dependencies](tokei.png)